Videos Login Subscribe Renew E-edition

 FOOD PANTRY: Food available every Thursday from 12:30-3:30 p.m. at the Ouray County Food Pantry, 602 Cora St. in Ridgway.

 Want to submit an item to the calendar?
-Calendar events are open to nonprofits, meetings open to the public, public events and events offered for free.
+Calendar events are open to nonprofits, meetings open to the public, public events and events offered for free in Ouray County.
 If you are advertising a for-profit business event, a class or a religious activity, we encourage you to contact our advertising sales representative, Kate Jones, at kate@ouraynews.com, to reserve space in the paper.

 Email your calendar event, including the event, time, location and date to calendar@ouraynews.com, by noon Monday the week of publication.
 We appreciate receiving submissions in the format you see here.